 - One-on-One Mentoring Program - This program is designed to provide undergraduate and graduate students with a mentor with professional experience who can help the student plan for their professional life while at Texas Tech.

-- Open Door Policy - Not as a formal program, but more of an outlook, the Open Door Policy indicates the board members' willingness to provide guidance and insight to Texas Tech IE students on an ad hoc basis through the students' initiative.
+- Open Door Policy - Not as a formal program, but more of an outlook, the Open Door Policy indicates the board members' willingness to provide guidance and insight to Texas Tech IMSE students on an ad hoc basis through the students' initiative.

 - Support the IAB Scholarship Endowment and IAB Fund